-The Master of Public Health (Chronic Condition Management) is a 54-unit coursework program which is offered by The Faculty of Health Sciences.
+The Master of Public Health (Chronic Condition Management) is a 54-unit coursework program which is offered by The Faculty of Medicine, Nursing and Health Sciences.

 - hold a Graduate Certificate or Graduate Diploma offered by the Discipline of Public Health; or

 - hold an approved degree or equivalent qualification from an approved tertiary institution and have not less than two years' approved work experience in Public Health or a related area; or

 - hold qualifications deemed equivalent by The Faculty Board and have not less than two years' approved work experience in Public Health or a related area.

 The choice of research projects for the Disseration topic will be dependent upon the available areas of expertise of the teaching staff.

 The Faculty Board may reserve up to 20% oplaces for candidates without any of the above qualifications but who are deemed suitable for admission on the basis of experience and/or contribution to the field.

 Candidates are required to provide a short statement outlining their work experience and reasons for undertaking the course.